Tip #1: Sign Up and Save

 Medicare is another type of insurance that is not offered through the Health Insurance Marketplace.
 If you’re eligible for Medicare and want to renew or apply for Medicare benefits, you can do so through the Social Security Administration’s website.

 But Medicare alone may not be enough to cover your medical expenses.
-In addition to your Medicare benefits, you can enroll in a supplemental health insurance plan that includes the Aurora Network so you’re getting the best health care possible.
+In addition to your Medicare benefits, you can enroll in a supplemental health insurance plan that includes Aurora Health Care so you’re getting the best health care possible.

 Tip #6: Go for the Gold (or Bronze, Silver, or Platinum plans)